Amir Meets Lebanese Caretaker Prime Minister

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani met with HE Caretaker Prime Minister of the Lebanese Republic Dr. Hassan Diab and the accompanying delegation at his office in Al Bahr Palace on Monday evening.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani met at his Amiri Diwan office on Sunday with Caretaker Prime Minister of the Republic of Lebanon HE Najib Mikati, and the accompanying delegation, on the occasion of his visit to the country.

-The meeting reviewed the bilateral relations and aspects of the mutual cooperation and ways of developing and enhancing them.
+The meeting discussed the latest developments in the Palestinian territories and the region, in addition to the bilateral relations between the two brotherly countries and ways of enhancing and developing them.

-The meeting touched on the situation in Lebanon, as Dr. Diab briefed HH the Amir on the latest developments, in particular the political and economic challenges, and the efforts made to overcome them, expressing thanks and appreciation to HH the Amir for the continued support provided by the State of Qatar to Lebanon and its constant standing with the Lebanese people.

-For his part, HH the Amir affirmed Qatar's support to Lebanon and its brotherly people, calling on all Lebanese people to prioritize the national interest and to accelerate the formation of a new government in order to establish stability in Lebanon.

-The meeting was attended by HE Prime Minister and Minister of Interior Sheikh Khalid bin Khalifa bin Abdulaziz Al-Thani.
+The meeting was attended by Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani.

 Legal Disclaimer: